oddbird/oddleventy/content/blog/2023/contain-root.md

 but I've been trying to parse out how browsers got a different answer than I did.

-It's not clear to me
+I'm not sure
-that browsers are 'wrong'
+if browsers are 'wrong'
-in the default case,
 when the root element has default `visible` overflow.
-In that case,
-I think the spec should be clarified.
-It says to propagate from the body, but it doesn't say what to do if containment breaks that propagation.
+The spec says to propagate from the body, but it doesn't say what to do if containment breaks that propagation.
-I would _expect_ that the viewport should also default to `visible` overflow, which it should then treat as `auto`.
+I would _expect_ the viewport
+to still default to `visible` overflow, which is then treated as `auto`.
-But that's not clearly stated.
+But that's not stated explicitly, and the spec may need some improvements.

-In any case,
+However,
+it does seem clear that a
-we should very clearly be able to set our own non-default overflow on root, and have that value propagate to the viewport with or without containment.
+_non-default_ overflow on root should propagate to the viewport with or without containment.
-It works fine without:
+It works fine without containment:

 {{ embed.codepen(
   id='jOQmzzG',